|

 Other Information |

 Changes to the Syllabus: This syllabus is not a contract.
 The instructor reserves the right to alter the course requirements, schedule, and/or assignments based on new materials, class discussions, or other legitimate pedagogical objectives.
-Students will be given notice of relevant changes in class or via e-mail.
+Students will be given notice of relevant changes in class or via email.

 Digital Student Products: Any digital work produced in this course and maintained on a Simmons server will be erased 90 days after the end of the course.
 In some cases, a 30-day extension is available with the permission of the SLIS Tech Manager.
 SLIS Students are ultimately responsible for preserving the longevity of their digital coursework.
 You can do this most effectively by using the resources that are made available from SLIS Tech or SLIS faculty.

-Copying of Student Products: Unless the student indicates otherwise by e-mail to the instructor, the instructor may be collecting copies of student work for use in the Massachusetts Department of Elementary and Secondary Education or the COA accreditation processes.
+Copying of Student Products: Unless the student indicates otherwise by email to the instructor, the instructor may be collecting copies of student work for use in the Massachusetts Department of Elementary and Secondary Education or the COA accreditation processes.
 Student names will be removed from the student work prior to use.

-Recommendations: I happily provide employment and scholarship references for students that do well in my advanced classes (LIS 416 and LIS 417).
+Recommendations: I happily provide employment and scholarship references for students who do well in my advanced classes (LIS 416 and LIS 417).
 I do not, however, provide references for students who have taken only LIS 415 with me.
 Please understand that LIS 415 is an introductory-level course and I need to see more of your work, at an advanced level, to be comfortable providing a professional or educational reference.

-Land Acknowledgment: Simmons SLIS acknowledges that the land on which we study and work is the rightful heritage of Indigenous peoples, including the Massachusett, Pawtucket, Pocumtuc, Nonotuck, and Nipmuck peoples.
+Land Acknowledgment: Simmons SLIS acknowledges that the land on which we study and work is the rightful heritage of Indigenous Peoples, including the Massachusett, Pawtucket, Pocumtuc, Nonotuck, and Nipmuck peoples.
 We honor their stewardship of this land and strive to remain accountable to their needs. |

 |